-There is a huge demand for businesses to be flexible, agile and fast to react, ahead of their competitors.
-Unified Communications (UC) helps you do that by bringing together different technologies to run in sync so that a business can run effectively and competitively.
+There is a huge demand for businesses to be flexible, agile, fast to react and ahead of competitors.
+Unified Communications (UC) helps you do that by bringing together different technologies to run in sync so that your business can run effectively and competitively.

 PC Mag discusses Unified Communications (UC) as “The real-time redirection of a voice, text or e-mail message to the device closest to the intended recipient at any given time.
 For example, voice calls to desk phones could be routed to the user’s mobile phone when required.
 E-mail intended for a desktop mailbox could be sent to the user’s PDA or turned into speech for a phone message.”